 University application deadlines for Spain

-A list of broad dates is:
+A list of general dates

 - July: deadline for the main courses